elucian/bee/syntax/composite.md

 symbol| description
 ------|---------------------------------------------------------------
- .-.  | Concatenate two strings after trimming first string .+.  | Concatenate two strings as they are.
+ .+.  | Concatenate two strings as they are.
 No trim is performed!
- ._.  | Concatenate two strings and trim both strings to one space ./.  | Concatenate two strings with "/" separator and de-duplicate "//"
+ ._.  | Concatenate two strings and trim both strings to one space ./.  | Concatenate two strings with "/" separator, trim and de-duplicate "//"
- .\\. | Concatenate two strings with "\\" separator and de-duplicate "\\"
+ .\\. | Concatenate two strings with "\\" separator, trim and de-duplicate "\\"

 **examples**